 Have you heard of non-violent communication before?

 Well, I have heard about it probably seven years ago for the first time.
 Back then, I thought it’s some kind of hippie stuff.
-I imagined people sitting in circles, smoking, and mumbling peace to the world.
+I imagined people sitting in circles and mumbling peace to the world.
 How judgmental and narrow-minded, right?

-Well, in the last seven years, I have been confronted with this methodology that was developed by Marshall Rosenberg over and over again.
-Until one day, where I set aside all the prejudiced images and ideas that I had about non-violent communication and deep-dived into the concepts.
+Well, in the last seven years, I came across this conflict resolution method repeatedly.
+One day, I set aside all the prejudiced images and ideas that I had about non-violent communication and deep-dived into the concepts.
 And, it fascinated me.
 Why?